 Rear entrance hall with hanging space.

-Bedroom one with 3’ zip and link beds, which can be set up as a super king or twin beds, as requested.
+Bedroom two with 3’ zip and link beds, which can be set up as a super king or twin beds, as requested.
 Fitted wardrobe with hanging space and shelves, dressing table / desk and cheval mirror.

 En suite shower room with walk-in shower, heated towel rail, basin and WC.